c4dt/byzcoin/README.md

 To setup a new node, you'll need to do the following steps:

 1. Configure your node
-2. Run it and secure the server
+2. Starting your node
-3. Send the configuration to DEDIS for inclusion
+3. Sign up for the DEDIS network
-4. Keep up-to-date with the latest version
+4. Updating your node

 ## Configuring your node